 Yes, there is a legal concept of corporate criminal liability.
-Various offences in criminal statutes (eg, the Penal Code and the PCA) may be committed by a person.
+Various offences in criminal statutes (eg, the Penal Code 1871 and the Prevention of Corruption Act 1960 (PCA)) may be committed by a person.
 The term 'person' is defined in the Interpretation Act 1965 to include 'any company or association or body of persons, corporate or unincorporate' and has the aforementioned meaning unless 'there is something in the subject or context inconsistent with such construction' or the statute expressly provides otherwise.
 The Penal Code provides expressly that '[t]he word "person" includes any company or association or body of persons, whether incorporated or not'.
 Most offences can, therefore, be committed by either a natural person or a corporation.